Guides

 Reference/

-• Finished – books you’ve completed but want to keep.
+• Finished – books you’ve completed but want to keep[cite: 9].

-• Reference – manuals, papers and documents you dip into occasionally.
+• Reference – manuals, papers and documents you dip into occasionally[cite: 9].

 Step 4 – Import from your library folders into Wizread

-Once your EPUB and PDF files live in a tidy structure, bringing them into Wizread is straightforward.
-The flow is the same on Windows, macOS and Linux:
+Once your EPUB and PDF files live in a tidy structure, bringing them into your reading app is straightforward[cite: 9].
+The flow is the same on Windows, macOS and Linux[cite: 9]:

 2. Import your books: